-Climate Bonds Standard: eligibility criteria for Climate Bond Certification, based on the current version as published on the Climate Bonds Initiative website.
+D2.1 Climate Bonds Standard: The requirements and eligibility criteria for Climate Bond Certification, based on the current version as published on the Climate Bonds Initiative resources webpage.

-Climate Bonds Standard Board: A board of independent members that approves the Standard, Sector-Specific Criteria and Verifiers, and considers applications for Certification of a bond under the Climate Bonds Standard.
+D2.2 Climate Bonds Standard Board: A board of independent members that approves the Standard, Sector Eligibility Criteria and Verifiers, and considers applications for Certification under the Climate Bonds Standard.